Nicole, Queen's Square | May 16, 2019

 John Coniglio is the account manager at Westbury who managed this project.
 His team spatially mapped the building in the virtual environment, at which point the video content could be manipulated to match the architectural features of its façade – right down to the pixel.
 A custom two-storey steel tower holds and protects the four Christie projectors needed for the show.
 From optical illusions and 3D effects to unique senses of movement where the video interacts with the architectural features of the surface, the show is quite the multimedia spectacle.
 John credited his team for doing “a fantastic job with the content” through the creation of original art for the show.

 The show debuted at the Old Post Office Party on July 6, 2018, and it has continued to be a popular destination, with people parking their cars, bringing their lawn chairs and hot drinks, and enjoying the show with their neighbours.
 It continued throughout the fall and winter with specialized autumn, Halloween, and Christmas shows.

-Starting May 16, 2019, a new show runs Thursday, Friday, Saturday, and Sunday nights throughout the spring and summer.
+Shows run every Thursday, Friday, Saturday, and Sunday night throughout the fall.
 Check our website for dates and times.
 Be sure to bring the whole family to enjoy in this fantastic display!